Integrating Remedy applications with BMC Digital Workplace Catalog

 To change the default connections from the default values set by the system:

 - Click the configuration gear ( ) to open the Application Settings panel.

 - In the Connectors section, click the arrow (>) to open the Default Connections panel, and select the applicable connections:

 - Entitlement/Approval—Displays connections that use the Remedy connector.
 Select the connection to the BMC Service Request Management server.
 The connection to this server is used for entitlements and approvals, and should connect to the same Remedy ITSM server that is configured in BMC Digital Workplace.

 - CMDB—Displays connections that use the CMDB connector.
 Select the connection to Atrium CMDB.

 Perform these tasks if you experience any problems while running workflows after you configure the integration to an AR System server.

-Options you can use to troubleshoot the AR System server integration
+Options to troubleshoot the AR System server integration

-- To monitor a request to observe the fields updated by a filter action, log on to the mid tier to access the AR System server and search for records created through the SB:ServiceRequestStub form.
+- To monitor a request to observe the fields that a filter action updated, log on to the mid tier to access the AR System server and search for records created through the SB:ServiceRequestStub form.

-- To investigate issues with the integration script, log on to the AR System server and go to the following log:
+- To investigate issues with the integration script, log in to the AR System server and examine the following log: